Have A Go Olympic Challenge 2024

 Oliver recorded top-10 finishes in the under-23 criterium and the under-23 time trial at the 2024 national championships.

-In March, he teamed up with Blake Agnoletto to win the Bendigo International madison.
+It was also in 2024 where he would team up with Blake Agnoletto to win the Bendigo International madison.

 “Over the past couple of years we started doing madisons together just to keep working on the pairing and the racing experience together,” Oliver said.